You should apply through the Online Admissions Applications Portal. Instructions for the portal are provided here.

 Department/Centre/Unit:Organic Chemistry, Inorganic & Physical Chemistry, Solid State & Structural Chemistry Unit and Materials Research Centre (CS).

-Department/Centre/Unit:Physics and Centre for High Energy Physics (PS).
+Department/Centre/Unit:Physics and Centre for High Energy Physics, Department of Instrumentation and Applied Physics (PS).

-Candidates with a Bachelor’s degree in Biology/Biotechnology/ Chemistry/ Physics/ Mathematics/ Pharmacy/ Veterinary Sciences/ Agriculture as applicable to individual disciplines, under the 10+2+3/4 system, are eligible to apply to this program.
+(a) Candidates with a Bachelor’s degree in Biology/Biotechnology/ Chemistry/ Physics/ Mathematics/ Pharmacy/ Veterinary Sciences/ Agriculture as applicable to individual discipline, under the 10+2+3/4 system, are eligible to apply to this program.

-(a) The minimum requirement for admission to the Integrated Ph D program is a FIRST CLASS or equivalent Grade in the Bachelor’s degree (as declared by the University) as indicated against each department.
+(b) The minimum requirement for admission to the Integrated Ph D programme is a FIRST CLASS or equivalent Grade in the Bachelor’s degree (as declared by the University) as indicated against each department.

-(b) The minimum requirement of a FIRST CLASS in the qualifying examination is relaxed to PASS CLASS for SC/ST candidates.
+(c) The minimum requirement of FIRST CLASS in the qualifying examination is relaxed to PASS CLASS for SC/ST candidates.

-(d) Those in the final year of their qualifying examination and awaiting results are also eligible to apply.
-However, they should have completed all the requirements for the award of the qualifying degree, including all examinations, dissertation projects, viva-voce, etc., by the time of joining, i.e., by the end of July 2018.
+(e) Those in the final year of their qualifying examination and awaiting results are also eligible to apply.
+However, they should have completed all the requirements for the award of the qualifying degree, including all examinations, dissertation projects, viva-voce, etc., by the time of joining.

 Selection – For Biological, Physical and Mathematical Sciences selection will be based on the combined performance in the Test and in Interview.
 For Chemical Sciences, selection will be based only on the performance in the Interview.